 The StormWISE installer gives the user the option of installing source code.
 If this option is selected using the checkbox during installation, then source code folders will be installed in the "My Documents" folder.
-Source code is provided for GWLF\PostProcessor, npsopt\washoff, npsoptclr, and StormWISE.
+Source code is provided for GWLF_PostProcessor, npsopt_washoff, npsoptclr, and StormWISE.
 An additional folder, "corecode" contains C++ source code files that are common to both the command line and graphical versions of the software.

-GWLF\PostProcessor is self contained code written in standard C. The source code files can be extracted and compiled by a C compiler on any computing system.
+GWLF_PostProcessor is self contained code written in standard C. The source code files can be extracted and compiled by a C compiler on any computing system.

-"npsopt\washoff" is primarily a single "main.cpp" program written in standard C++.
+"npsopt_washoff" is primarily a single "main.cpp" program written in standard C++.
 It calls functions in the "corecode" folder.

 "corecode" contains modules "datablock.cpp" for structuring the input file data into blocks which are converted to sets, 1-D tables, 2-D tables, or 3-D tables by the "dataget.cpp" modules.
 The data structures are defined and implemented in "datacomponent.cpp".
 Finally, "npsopt.cpp" provides routines for editing and assuring consistency of all data blocks.
 The core code is all written in standard C++, and it makes extensive use of the extremely efficient standard template library.
-It can also be compiled on any computing system supporting a C++ compiler, and can be made functional using "npsopt\washoff" or another program written by future developers.
+It can also be compiled on any computing system supporting a C++ compiler, and can be made functional using "npsopt_washoff" or another program written by future developers.

 "npsoptclr" provides an interface for the core modules to the Microsoft ".NET" common language runtime (CLR) environment.
 It is written using Microsoft's "managed extensions" of the C++ language which enable easy access to C++ code by other managed languages, including C# (C-sharp), Visual Basic, and J# (Microsoft's implementation of the Java language).
-Microsoft's Visual C++ 2005 software is used to compile these modules. "npsoptclr" functions as a "wrapper" for the core code modules to enable them to interact with ".NET" managed code.
-It's output is a dynamic link library file, "NpsOptClr.dll" which must be present for the StormWISE program to function.
+Microsoft's Visual C++ 2008 software is used to compile these modules. "npsoptclr" functions as a "wrapper" for the core code modules to enable them to interact with ".NET" managed code.
+Its output is a dynamic link library file, "NpsOptClr.dll" which must be present for the StormWISE program to function.

-Finally, the StormWISE folder contains the code for the graphical/GIS interface.
-These modules are written in Microsoft Visual Basic and are compiled by Microsoft Visual Basic 2005, which is included along with Visual C++ 2005 in the suite Visual Studio 2005.
-Visual Basic was chosen primarily because the MapWindow GIS open source user community provides best support for programming the MapWindow environment through Visual Basic, and we were able to easily adapt modules that are distributed in the open source format for use in StormWISE.
-Also, the base of software developers with Visual Basic experience is quite large, so the prospects are good that this code can be used beyond the scope of the current project through distribution in the open source community.
+Finally, the StormWISE folder contains the code for the graphical interface.
+These modules are written in Microsoft Visual Basic and are compiled by Microsoft Visual Basic 2008, which is included along with Visual C++ 2008 in the suite Visual Studio 2008.
+The base of software developers with Visual Basic experience is quite large, so the prospects are good that this code can be used beyond the scope of the current project through distribution in the open source community.